 There are a variety of OSCAR units available to address different types of emergencies.

 Every pipeline operator holds regular training exercises to prepare their team to respond to emergencies.
 Teams are drilled in different emergency situations to ensure if an incident happens, the response is fast, coordinated and effective.
-In addition, all CEPA members participated in a joint emergency response exercise to practice enacting MEAA and coordinating a response.
+In addition, all CEPA members participate in joint emergency response exercises to practice enacting the MEAA and coordinating a response.